 Role and employer-language context

 CCNP Enterprise should be judged against the role work it helps you prepare for.
-This packet maps it to roles such as Field Network Technician, Network Security Engineer, Network Administrator.
+This sample maps it to roles such as Field Network Technician, Network Security Engineer, Network Administrator.

 | Role context | BLS/O*NET occupation anchor | Why it matters for difficulty |